1902 Fox Drive, Suite F

-It’s the middle of the night, all is quiet in the house except for what’s going on in your ear(s).
+It’s the middle of the night, all is silent in the house except for what’s going on in your ear(s).
 It’s constant.
 It’s irritating.
 It’s that ringing that no matter what you try to do is always there when everything is so quiet, leaving you with so many questions.
 Why is it there?
 What could you have done to prevent it?
 Is there any way to cure it?

 Although our technology is focused on imaging the middle ear, we often meet patients that struggle with issues affecting the inner ear.
 One such issue is when a patient is experiencing the ringing in his or her ears.
-In this blog post, the #EnginEarGuys discuss what causes the annoying, and sometimes painful, reasons why you might have ringing in your ears.
+In this blog post, we discuss what causes the annoying, and sometimes painful, reasons why you might have ringing in your ears.

 What is ringing in the ear?